mendix/docs/bestpractices/SIG+-+Mendix+performance+subjects+explanation.md

 *   The Mendix Client issues 2 types of requests:
     *   Static resources like pages, stylesheets, widgets, images, etc.
     *   Application data related communication.
 This includes CRUD commands on data, and logic that may require data.
-*   The Mendix Business Server communicates with different RDBMSs using SQL statements handled by a JDBC library.
+*   The Mendix Runtime communicates with different RDBMSs using SQL statements handled by a JDBC library.
 Application data is stored in a ER-model in an RDBMS.

 # Basic CRUD communication pattern